Cunningham vs Joslin Elementary: Same Grade, Very Different Price Tags

 Joslin Elementary: Boutique Campus, Premium Price

-Joslin is tiny.
-At 265 students it is one of the smallest elementary schools in Austin ISD, and that size is a selling point for a lot of buyers.
+Joslin is small.
+At around 245 students it is one of the smaller elementary schools in Austin ISD, and that size is a selling point for a lot of buyers.
 Smaller campuses mean teachers and staff know every kid by name, and the community feel is hard to beat.
-The school draws from neighborhoods near South Lamar and Zilker, which is why the median home price clocks in at $749,000.
+The school sits at 4500 Manchaca Road and draws from a mix of 78704 and 78745 neighborhoods, which is why the median home sale clocks in around $620,000 (Austin MLS, trailing 12 months).
 You are paying for the location as much as the school.

-I have sold homes in both zones, and I can tell you the Joslin zone buyer is typically someone who wants walkability to South Lamar restaurants and Zilker Park.
-The Cunningham zone buyer wants more house for the money.
+I have sold homes in both zones, and I can tell you the Joslin zone buyer is typically someone who wants closer proximity to the South Lamar restaurant corridor.
+The Cunningham zone buyer wants more house for the money in deeper 78745.
 Both are making smart choices.

 The Neighborhoods